wendlers/atom-pyocd/README.md

 The following could be set in the pyOCD panel:

 * The `target` MCU
 * The `board ID` which is only needed if you have more than one board connected.
-You could request a list of connected board IDs by hitting the `list` button in the pyOCD panel.
+* The `file` to flash.
+Could be a .bin or .hex file.
 * If the `chip erase` switch is turned on, a full chip-erase will be performed when flashing, else only a sector erase will be done (switches `-ce` and `-se` of `pyocd-flashtool`).
 * If the `fast program` switch is enabled, only the CRC of each page to is used to determine if it already has the same data (`-fp` switch of `pyocd-flashtool`).